Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-09-23-comptometer-model-a.md

 The keys have a wonderful font and metal ring around them.
 On every other roll, the key caps roll down in two places for all keys across that row.
 Each key has a spring under it.

-Operating it is nearly similar to the [model j operation](https://starwarsfan2099.github.io/2021/02/09/comptometer-model-j.html#operation).
+Operating it is nearly similar to the [model J operation](https://starwarsfan2099.github.io/2021/02/09/comptometer-model-j.html#operation).
 The only difference is that multiple columns of keys can not be pressed at the same time.
 Doing so will result in carries not being propagated correctly.

 {:refdef: style="text-align: center;"}
 ![Comptometer Model A Keys](https://starwarsfan2099.github.io/public/2021-09-23/front.JPG){:.shadow}